 to

-For hint tracks, the sample description contains appropriate declarative data for the streaming protocol being used, and the format of the hint track.
-The definition of the sample description is specific to the protocol.
+For hint tracks, the sample entry contains appropriate declarative data for the streaming protocol being used, and the format of the hint track.
+The definition of the sample entry is specific to the protocol.

-The ‘protocol’ and ‘codingname’ fields are registered identifiers that uniquely identify the streaming protocol or compression format decoder to be used.
-A given protocol or codingname may have optional or required extensions to the sample description (e.g. codec initialization parameters).
+The protocol (codingname) field is a registered identifier that uniquely identifies the streaming protocol or compression format decoder to be used.
+A given protocol may have optional or required extensions to the sample entry (e.g. codec initialization parameters).
 All such extensions shall be within boxes; these boxes occur after the required fields.
 Unrecognized boxes shall be ignored.

 In A.4 change